trizen/raku-rosettacode/programming_tasks/C/Create_your_own_text_control_codes.md

 printf already has so many directives, most of the good mnemonics are already taken.
-Add a "commas" directive as&#160;%y and an "invert" directive as&#160;%z.
+Add a "commas" directive as %y and an "invert" directive as %z.